CSCfi/csc-user-guide/docs/apps/gromacs.md

 export GMX_PMEONEDD=1
 ```

-The number of PME ranks to use depends on the system, but 1 or 2 per GPU *node* should
+The number of PME ranks to use depends on the specific case, but 1 or 2 per GPU *node* should
 be a reasonable starting point.
 So for 16 LUMI-G nodes, use `-npme 16` or `-npme 32`.

 ### Visualizing trajectories and graphs